About the Parasound Halo P 6

 - remote control

-- 1 pair RCA home theater bypass inputs
+- unbalanced stereo RCA home theater bypass inputs

-- 2 mono subwoofer home theater bypass inputs
+- 2 mono RCA subwoofer home theater bypass inputs

 - front panel 3.5mm headphone output